Ajayjam97/AzureWork/README.md

  4. Now we are running a container based on the image that we created.
 Connect to Azure Container Registery & create an ACR registery.  <br>
  5. Right click on the image/latest in VS Code & select push to push the image to the newly created ACR registery. <br>
  6. Go to Home > Kubernetes Services to set up Kubernetes Cluster.
 Select the ACR registery created by you in integration section.
 Review & Create. <br>
  7. Use command "az aks install-cli" to install aks cli.
-Set path vairable for kubectl.exe, and use command "az login". <br> <br>
+Set path vairable for kubectl.exe, and use command "az login". <br>
+ 8. Use command "az aks get-credentials --resource-group readit-app-rg --name cart-aks" to connect to aks cluster & get credentials to perform actions with aks. <br>
+ 9. Open deployment.yaml and add path for the registery address. <br>
+ 10. Use command "kubectl apply -f deployment.yaml" to add the service to Kubernetes.
+Open Kubernetes services > Services and ingresses to check the service. <br> <br>

  <li>Azure Functions</li>
  </ul>